 From September 2019, Antonio is PI of the research line named Vectorial Nano-imaging at the Center for Nano Science and Technology (CNST) of IIT in Milan, dedicated to the development of metasurface-based optical nano-devices and new optical near-field imaging and spectroscopy techniques for 2D materials, polymers and nanostructured surfaces.

-Antonio is member of the Editorial Board of Scientific Reports and member of the Materials Research Society and SPIE, and Senior Member of The Optical Society of America.
+Antonio is member of the Editorial Board of Scientific Reports and Optics Express.
+He is member of the Materials Research Society and SPIE, and Senior Member of The Optical Society of America.